Blagoveshchensk: Politics

+Geography

+The city is located at the confluence of the Amur and the Zeya Rivers, opposite the Chinese city of Heihe.

 Climate

-Blagoveschensk experiences a monsoon-influenced hot-summer humid continental climate (Köppen Dwa), bordering on a monsoon-influenced warm-summer humid continental climate (Dwb) which it had before 1990.
+Blagoveschensk experiences a monsoon-influenced hot-summer humid continental climate (Köppen Dwa, Trewartha Dcac), bordering on a monsoon-influenced warm-summer humid continental climate (Dwb, Dcbc) which it had before 1990.
+The climate is very strongly continental.
 The city features frigid, windy, but dry winters due to the influence of the Siberian high, and warm, wet summers, due to the East Asian monsoon.
-On 1 August 2011, it became the first city in the Russian Far East to be hit by a tornado.
+On 1 August 2011, it became the first city in the Russian Far East to be hit by a tornado..